adarsh/railsconf_tutorials/source/sessions/tdd_tools_techniques/01_introduction.md

 sidebar: false
 ---

-Welcome to our two-part TDD workshop.
-We will be covering how to add features to a Rails application in a Test-Driven approach.

-Our approach will be to introduce a topic, speak about it for a few minutes, then live-TDD a feature.

-We've got a bunch of material we'd like to cover, and we're going to do this workshop-style.
-Which means, please shout out questions, this is more like group pairing than a lecture.
-Also if we screw something up, please let us know.

 ## What TDD is and why do it

 Test-Driven Development (TDD) is the practice of writing a test for your